biotaphy/tutorials/_sources/tutorial/w2a_resolve_splist_names.md.txt

   "log_filename": "/volumes/output/resolve_list_names.log",
   "log_console": true,
   "report_filename": "/volumes/output/resolve_list_names.rpt",
-  "in_species_list_filename": "/volumes/input/heuchera.txt",
+  "in_species_list_filename": "/volumes/data/input/heuchera.txt",
-  "wrangler_configuration_file": "/volumes/config/wrangle_list_names.txt",
+  "wrangler_configuration_file": "/volumes/data/config/wrangle_list_names.json",
-  "out_species_list_filename": "/volumes/input/saxifragales_accepted.txt"
+  "out_species_list_filename": "/volumes/data/input/heuchera_accepted.txt"
 }
 ```

 ### Input: Wrangler configuration file

-A file specifying 0 or more tree-wranglers to apply to the tree data, and options
+A file specifying 0 or more wranglers to apply to the species list data, and options
 specific to each.

-The resolve_tree_names.json  configuration file consists of zero or more Tree Data
+The resolve_list_names.json  configuration file consists of zero or more Species List
-Wranglers (wrangler_type), and the wrangler-specific required and possibly optional
+Data Wranglers (wrangler_type), and the wrangler-specific required and possibly optional
 parameters for each.
 Configuration files:
   * are in JSON format, a list of one dictionary per desired wrangler.
   * Each dictionary must contain "wrangler_type", with the name of the wrangler types.